A Family Affair (musical): Background

 The three collaborators on the show, William and James Goldman, and John Kander, had all been friends for a long time and shared an apartment in New York City.
 Although all three would enjoy great success, when the musical was written only William Goldman was doing well in his career.
 He later remembered:

 They were older than I was, Kander and my brother, and they were the ones who were supposed to succeed and they weren't I was.
 It terrified me and I wrote a musical with my brother and Kander, A Family Affair, which got on, which failed.
 I don't know why I did it.
 Here were these two wonderful figures for me and I was doing well and they weren't and I helped them in my own nutty way.
 Except it didn't work out that way, since everything I tried for the theatre failed.

 William Goldman says the idea for the musical was his.

-It was originally optioned by Leland Hayward and when he dropped the option their agent, Richard Seff, talked his cousin Andrew into producing it.
+The musical was originally optioned by Leland Hayward and when he dropped the option their agent, Richard Seff, talked his cousin Andrew into producing it.
+Seff recalled: “Jerome Robbins was interested in directing, which made Leland Hayward interested in producing — but when Robbins decided that he wouldn’t, Hayward said he wouldn’t, either.
+But I so believed in this show that I got my cousin Andrew... to produce it.”

 Money was raised by doing live auditions, according to Seff:

 Jim couldn't sing a note, Bill can't really sing but John Kander can a little bit, so Kander would play and sing and Bill would sing with him and then I had to get up and sing with them too so here was the agent playing actor.
 There were thirty people, fifty people, and we'd raise the thousand dollars one night and two thousand the next and we put together the whole show that way.

 The credits are shared by all three equally.
 "I would not say I was a major contributor to the lyrics, but we all decided the three of us would take the billing," remembers William Goldman.